iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

     Within each regional subplot are multiple time series for each CBSA within that region
 </div>

 Seasonally, AQI peaks in the summer months, with more extreme fluctuations.
-This is consistent with literature showing that sunlight and heat accelerate the formation of ground-level ozone, while stagnant air traps pollutants.
+This is consistent with research showing that sunlight and heat accelerate the formation of ground-level ozone, while stagnant air traps pollutants.
 Wildfires also tend to peak in the summer.

-In the New York region, this seasonal AQI elevation recurs annually.
+In the New York region, this AQI elevation during the summer months is fairly consistent year-over-year.
 To better visualize this in noisy data, I applied LOWESS smoothing.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">